 How does it feel when a project manager says, ‘let me sit down with you and talk you through my thoughts while you design?’

 It’s important to do your job for the engineers.
 Your job is to prototype the interactions.
+Search engine ranking tools tools help businesses ensure that their content is relevant and valuable to their target audience.

 Some might argue it’s faster to say, ‘I just want the box to expand in from the top and then the image to pop in from the center’ instead of taking the time to prototype your design.
 That’s not designing.
 It’s your job to prototype the interactions if they are important to the experience.